cmonagle/ca-early-vote-geojson/README.md

+# Repository Archived

+Early voting for the 2025 Canadian election has concluded.
+This repository is now archived and will no longer be updated.

+Le vote d'avance pour l'élection canadienne de 2025 est terminé.
+Ce repo est maintenant archivé et ne sera plus mis à jour.

 # Bureaux d'Élections Canada / Election Canada Offices

 This repo contains a script (`index.ts`) that runs every night (around 1am) on a GitHub action.
 It fetches early vote locations from [Elections Canada](https://elections.ca) and converts the office locations to the GeoJSON format.